Early Childhood: K5 to 2nd Grade

-At Prince of Peace Catholic School, we strive for excellence, so we aim high for our goals right from the beginning -- starting in K4 and continuing in Kindergarten and First Grade.
+At Prince of Peace Catholic School, we aim high for our goals right from the beginning.
 At the same time, we work closely with children and parents to mitigate potential difficulties and disappointments along the way!

 Most students enroll in Kindergarten with the kind of K4 experience children receive at Prince of Peace Catholic School.
 We teach Kindergarten children with two academic goals in mind: the introduction of and mastery of age-appropriate reading and math skills AND preparation of children for learning success in our first grade.
 These goals are not the same.
 Kindergarten-level skills can usually be mastered by the end of March in the Kindergarten year.
 At this point in our second semester and in April and May, we slowly introduce first grade skills so that children gain confidence and familiarity in preparing for first grade expectations without the pressure of grades and timed tests.
 When children reach first grade, they’re not facing “the wall” but rather the tasks of reading and doing math with enthusiasm!